HomeAssistant-API/HomeAssistantAPI/docs/advanced.rst

 If you want to persist your requests cache you can pass your own custom cached session to :py:class:`Client`'s init method.
 You can pass a variety of options to your cached session like how fast to expire the cache, where to cache it (the cache backend), and what to do when the cache is expired.

-Depending on whether you are using this in an async of sync project you will want to use either :py:class:`aiohttp_client_cache.backends.CachedSession` or :py:class:`requests_cache.CachedSession` respectively.
+Depending on whether you are using this in an async or sync project you will want to use either :py:class:`aiohttp_client_cache.backends.CachedSession` or :py:class:`requests_cache.CachedSession` respectively.
 See the docs for `requests_cache <https://requests-cache.readthedocs.io/en/latest/>`__ and `aiohttp_client_cache <https://aiohttp-client-cache.readthedocs.io/en/latest/>`__ for how to implement these backends, options, and much more.

 You can simply pass them to your client like so.